mcdexio/documents/en/perpetual-interfaces.md

 There are two typically value of broker:

 - broker is set to a contract call who calls match method of exchange methods (orderbook trading);
-- broker is set to address of amm (perpetual proxy acturally) to enable amm trading.
+- broker is set to address of amm (perpetual proxy actually) to enable amm trading.

 Trader cannot apply both the trading modes above since the broker variable can hold exactly one address at the same time.